BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Sworn Protector (Durin)

-**ACTIVE/PASSIVE RULES**

-- **Torozul** `ACTIVE` - This is a Foe Spear, with the Trollbane special rule.
+- **Torozul** `ACTIVE`

+This is a Foe Spear, with the Trollbane special rule.
 Additionally, Mardin adds +1 when rolling To Wound against Monster models.

-- **Durin's Protector** `ACTIVE` - During the Declare Heroic Actions step of the Fight phase, if Durin is Engaged in Combat within 6" of Mardin, then Mardin may declare a free Heroic Combat.
+- **Durin's Protector** `ACTIVE`

+During the Declare Heroic Actions step of the Fight phase, if Durin is Engaged in Combat within 6" of Mardin, then Mardin may declare a free Heroic Combat.
 If this is successful, Mardin must use the following Move to join Durin's Combat if able, or move as close as possible to him.
 Mardin cannot use this special rule if he is in the same Combat as Durin.

 </div>